ticticboooomer/mod-docs/masterfulmachinery/rewrite/datapack/structures/keys/port_block.md

-# Structure Parts - Port Block
+# Structure Part - Port Block

 The `mm:block` structure part is simply a key for a specific block in a structure.